sleipner01/TimeMaster/readme.md

 ### Testing

 The test can be run with `mvn test` from the `time-master`-directory.
 This will generate a report with testcoverage.
 The report is stored as an index.html file at [`time-master/coverage/target/site/jacoco-aggregate/index.html`](time-master/coverage/target/site/jacoco-aggregate/), and can be opened in the browser.

+NOTE: The server must run for this to work.
+Follow instructions 3 and 4 in [developer installation](./readme.md#developer-installation) to start the server.

 ### Code Quality